 In her spare time, Jean enjoys reading, watching movies and being out in creation.

-* Amelia Morris is the Broken Bay Institute’s Marketing Special Projects Co-ordinator.
-This article was first published on the Broken Bay Institute website.
+This article, written by Amelia Morris, was first published on the Broken Bay Institute website.